 Cost efficiency: Cloud Storage provides a number of storage classes at multiple prices to suit different access patterns and availability needs, and to offer the flexibility to balance cost and frequency of data access.
 Without sacrificing performance, you can access data from these various storage classes by using a consistent API.
 For instance, you can archive infrequently used data to Cloud Storage Nearline or Cloud Storage Coldline using a lifecycle policy, and then access it later, maybe to gather training data for machine learning, with subsecond latency.

-Flexible processing: Cloud Storage provides native integration with a number of powerful GCP services, such as BigQuery, Cloud Dataproc (Hadoop ecosystem), Cloud Dataflow for serverless analytics, Cloud Video Intelligence and Cloud AutoML Vision, and AI Platform, giving you the flexibility to choose the right tool to analyze your data.
+Flexible processing: Cloud Storage provides native integration with a number of powerful Google Cloud services, such as BigQuery, Dataproc (Hadoop ecosystem), Dataflow for serverless analytics, Video Intelligence API and Cloud Vision, and AI Platform, giving you the flexibility to choose the right tool to analyze your data.

 Central repository: By offering a central location for storing and accessing data across teams and departments, Cloud Storage helps you avoid data silos that have to be kept in sync.

 Security: Because data lakes are designed to store all types of data, enterprises expect strong access control capabilities to help ensure that their data doesn't fall into the wrong hands.
 Cloud Storage offers a number of mechanisms to implement fine-grained access control over your data assets.

 A data lake architecture must be able to ingest varying volumes of data from different sources such as Internet of Things (IoT) sensors, clickstream activity on websites, online transaction processing (OLTP) data, and on-premises data, to name just a few.
 In this section, you learn how Google Cloud can support a wide variety of ingestion use cases.